gracecuenca/graphics/NOTES.md

 ```

 - In a relative coordinate system we can apply transformations to individual or groups of shapes
-- Tranformations wil be applied to the "world" or current coordinate system (aka you cahnge the coordinates or where you are and THEN you draw the object rather than the other way around)
+- Transformations will be applied to the "world" or current coordinate system (aka you change the coordinates or where you are and THEN you draw the object rather than the other way around)

 __Drawing in a RCS__
 - Generate the polygons or edges
 - Apply the current coordinate system to those points
 - Draw the polygons or edges to the image

 Original process: